Mother: Brenda (Vick) Boddie

 August 20, 2007 - Vick's lead attorney Billy Martin states that Vick has reached an agreement with the federal prosecutors and will plead guilty in court on August 27, 2007.

-August 24, 2007 - Vick submits a guilty plea to the one federal count against him -- conspiracy involving illegal dog fighting.
+August 24, 2007 - Submits a guilty plea to the one federal count against him -- conspiracy involving illegal dog fighting.
 In a summary of facts accompanying his plea agreement, Vick admits participating in killing dogs and operating a business enterprise that involved illegal gambling.

-August 27, 2007 - Vick pleads guilty in court to the federal dog fighting conspiracy charge against him.
-In a press conference, Vick apologizes to Commissioner Goodell, Arthur Blank, Coach Bobby Petrino, and the Atlanta Falcons.
+August 27, 2007 - Pleads guilty in court to the federal dog fighting conspiracy charge against him.
+In a press conference, Vick apologizes to Commissioner Goodell, Falcons owner Arthur Blank, Coach Bobby Petrino, and the Atlanta Falcons.
 He admits he lied to many people because he was ashamed.

-September 18, 2007 - Vick completes an eight hour course in empathy and animal protection offered by PETA (People for the Ethical Treatment of Animals).
+September 18, 2007 - Completes an eight hour course in empathy and animal protection offered by PETA (People for the Ethical Treatment of Animals).

 September 25, 2007 - A Virginia grand jury indicts Vick and three co-defendants on state dog fighting charges.
 The grand jury brings two charges against Vick: one count of killing dogs and one of promoting dogfights.